-A homebound or hospitalized student is a student who has a medically diagnosed physical or psychiatric condition that is acute or catastrophic in nature, or a chronic illness or a repeated intermittent illness due to a persisting medical problem, which confines the student to home or hospital and restricts activities for an extended period of time.
-The corresponding definition is found in State Board of Education Rule 6A-6.03020, Florida Administrative Code (FAC).
+A homebound or hospitalized student is a student who has a medically diagnosed physical or psychiatric condition that is acute or catastrophic in nature, or a chronic illness or a repeated intermittent illness due to a persisting medical problem, which confines the student to home or hospital and restricts activities for an extended period.
+The corresponding definition is in State Board of Education Rule 6A-6.03020, Florida Administrative Code (FAC).

 Frequently Asked Questions

 Hospital/Homebound is a service to continue instruction at home or in the hospital for a student who is physically or emotionally too ill to attend school.
 Hospital Homebound is not a school of choice and state criteria for eligibility must be met.

 Any public school student whose physician (MD) or psychiatrist (MD) certifies that the student is:

 being treated by a physician for a condition that is acute, chronic or catastrophic in nature

 expected to be absent from school for at least 15 school days.

 confined to the home or hospital and unable to participate in community or recreational activities